Gage-Waguespack/Jumping-Side-Scroller/README.md

 ## How to play

-In order to play you have to use Left Click or Tap your screen on the phone
+In order to play you have to go to https://gage-waguespack.github.io/Jumping-Side-Scroller/Player/ Use Left Click or Tap your screen on the phone

 ## Features